 A bank, for example, will confirm your identity directly on the application form for the German bank account and will send it directly to the bank in Germany.

 This option isn’t available in all countries.
 You need to check in one of the local banks.

 Read more on identity verification here.

 Open a bank account with DKB from abroad

 DKB is a German bank that is well known among foreigners in Germany and beyond.
 They are also accepting customers who live abroad.

 The account with DKB is free as long as you have a monthly turnover of at least 700 EUR.
-In addition, cash withdraw is free of charge worldwide.
+In addition, cash withdrawal is free of charge worldwide.

 To open an account, simply fill out the application form online.
-As soon as it is reviewed DKB will inform you of the possibilities for identity verification in your country.
+As soon as it’s reviewed, DKB will inform you of the possibilities for identity verification in your country.

 After you have completed one of the above-mentioned identification processes, your account will be opened.

-Which banks will open a bank account for a foreigner in Germany?
+Which banks will open an account for a foreigner in Germany?